Blog Archives

 The Return to Sports After Eating Disorder Treatment

-It is often heartbreaking when a medical doctor deems it “unsafe” for someone with an
+It is often heartbreaking when a medical doctor deems it “unsafe” for someone with an eating disorder to continue in their sport.
+Someone might get pulled from their sport for

 Posted in Eating Disorders, Exercise Tagged with: , ,